-This species occurs below 700m asl in central and north-eastern Borneo in Kalimantan (Indonesia), Sabah and Sarawak (Malaysia), and Brunei Darussalam.
+This species occurs below 700 m asl in scattered localities throughout northern and central Borneo (Kalimantan, Sabah, Sarawak, and Brunei Darussalam).
 It also occurs on Tawitawi Island in the Sulu Archipelago of the Philippines, where a record of this species (Diesmos and Leong pers. comm.) was previously incorrectly assigned to Microhyla annectens.
+It is not expected to occur more widely in the Philippines (A. Diesmos pers. comm.
+March 2018).

 Habitat and Ecology